gemfire/spring-data-for-vmware-gemfire/documentation/reference/region.md

     </gfe:partitioned-region>
     ```

-You may have noticed that Spring Data for VMware GemFire's `@Expiration` annotations use a
+You may have noticed that [spring-data-gemfire-name]'s `@Expiration` annotations use a
 `String` as the attribute type rather than, and perhaps more
 appropriately, being strongly typed — for example, `int` for 'timeout'
-and Spring Data for VMware GemFire's `ExpirationActionType` for 'action'.
+and [spring-data-gemfire-name]'s `ExpirationActionType` for 'action'.
 Why is that?

-Well, enter one of Spring Data for VMware GemFire's other features, leveraging Spring's core
+Well, enter one of [spring-data-gemfire-name]'s other features, leveraging Spring's core
 infrastructure for configuration convenience: property placeholders and
 Spring Expression Language (SpEL) expressions.